Interviewing JET Blogs JET Living JET Stories

 Hell yeah, I definitely would and you should, too.

-If you really want to be a JET, you have to work hard for it!
+If you want to be a JET, you have to work hard for it!

-It is not an easy to program to get in for everyone but well worth the wait.
+It is not an easy program to get into but well worth the wait.

 Sam